 Top 10 Streamer & Lure Fly Patterns For Rainbow Trout

 Best Trout Streamer or Lure Fly Pattern - The Top Lures For Your Rainbow Trout Stillwater Fly Fishing

 With Hundreds Patterns Available Worldwide What Flies Should You Take For Rainbows On Reservoirs, Lakes and Lochs?

-The team at The Essential Fly regularly get asked this question on telephone by customers.
-We thought we'd list our Essential Streamer fly patterns that are always in our fly boxes when we go stillwater fly fishing.
+We regularly get asked this question so we thought we'd list our Essential Streamer fly patterns that are always in our fly boxes when we go stillwater fly fishing.

 Flies fall into 4 categories for Rainbows, Dries, Nymphs, Buzzers and Lures or Streamers.
 These are used at different times according to the feeding patterns of the fish.
 For dry flies and nymphs check our hatch charts available to registered users every month.
 However streamers fall into 2 styles attractors, bright colourful flies that 'annoy' a trout and trigger this predator into attacking our fly and imitators that look like food found in the nature.
 In this blog post we will focus just on streamer flies.